malcolmsailor/efficient_rhythms/docs/resources/markdown/index_pandoc.md

 ## Introduction

 `efficient_rhythms` is a tool for musical composition.
-You can find it on Github at [`https://github.com/malcolmsailor/efficient_rhythms`](https://github.com/malcolmsailor/efficient_rhythms)
+You can find it on Github at [`https://github.com/malcolmsailor/efficient_rhythms`](https://github.com/malcolmsailor/efficient_rhythms).
+There is also an [alpha web app version of this script](http://malcolmsailor.pythonanywhere.com) you are welcome to try.

 Here are a few examples of things I have made using it: